Capacity-Achieving Entanglement Purification Protocol for Pauli Dephasing Channel: Introduction

-While it is already known that the Pauli dephasing channel can be saturated using entanglement purification codes assisted by one-way classical communication, as it is a distillable channel, a protocol leveraging two-way classical communication has yet to be established.
-In this work, we propose a two-way entanglement purification protocol with an explicit circuit that achieves the dephasing channel capacity in the asymptotic limit.
-Alice prepares $m$ pairs and sends them to Bob.
+While it is known that the Pauli dephasing channel can be saturated using entanglement purification codes assisted by one-way classical communication, as it is a distillable channel, \ozlemREV{no explicit protocol leveraging two-way classical communication has previously been shown to achieve this capacity.} In this work, \ozlemREV{we introduce the first two-way entanglement-purification protocol with a fully explicit and physically implementable circuit that asymptotically attains the dephasing-channel capacity.} Alice prepares $m$ pairs and sends them to Bob.
 Both parties then apply CNOT gates locally on their dephased qubits, with the $m^{th}$ qubit being the control and the others being the targets.
 After applying the CNOT gates, the control qubit is measured in the Hadamard basis.
 This recursive protocol involves Alice and Bob purifying the states in multiple stages, resulting in the remaining Bell pairs becoming purer with each iteration.
 By the final round of the protocol, the Bell pairs will have a fidelity close to one with respect to $\ket{\phi^+}=(\ket{00}+\ket{11})/\sqrt{2}$, making them suitable for use in a repeater protocol to distribute entanglement at the channel capacity.
-This circuit can also be applied to any number of Bell pairs to correct dephasing errors accumulated in quantum computers.
+Although achieving capacity requires asymptotically large $m$, \ozlemREV{the protocol remains effective for finite $m$ and a finite number of rounds $n$,} making it practical for realistic quantum-network settings. \ozlemREV{In particular, each purification round suppresses the dephasing probability quadratically, and by the $n^{\text{th}}$ round the residual error decreases doubly-exponentially, scaling as $\mathcal{O}(p^{2^{n}})$.} \ozlemREV{Consequently, only $n = \mathcal{O}\!\big(\log(|\log\delta|)\big)$ rounds are required to reach a target fidelity of $1-\delta$, while the associated reduction in yield remains mild, with $Y = \big((m-1)/m\big)^{n}$.} Beyond repeater applications, the same circuit can also be used to purify Bell pairs affected by dephasing noise in quantum computing settings.
 Furthermore, this protocol can serve as a foundational framework for addressing noise and mitigating decoherence in non-distillable channels, such as thermal-noise and depolarising channels, where two-way classical communication could be more advantageous, but would need to be tailored to suit the specific characteristics of those channels.

+The paper is structured as follows.
+In section~\ref{sec:details_of_protocol}, we introduce the purification protocol and explain the circuit design for arbitrary number of Bell pairs, followed by the main analytical results and numerical simulations, including the scaling of the RCI, the protocol’s convergence to capacity and the fidelity of the purified states.
+In section~\ref{sec:conclusions}, we summarise our results and conclude with an outlook.